 - Dice onion and carrot.

-- Add broth, tomatoes, and lentils.
-Increase heat and bring to a boil.
+- Add broth, tomatoes, and lentils (rinsed and drained).
+Increase heat and bring to a light boil.

-- Reduce heat, cover, and simmer for about 30 minutes or until lentils are tender.
+- Then reduce heat, cover, and simmer for about 30 minutes or until lentils are tender.